valleyofdoom/PC-Tuning/README.md

 </details>

 > [!IMPORTANT]
-> The presence of OEMs keys can force the installation of specific editions of Windows editions (e.g. Home) which is explained in section [10.3.
-Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso).
+> The presence of OEMs keys can force the installation of specific editions of Windows editions (e.g. Home) which is explained in section [Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso).
 To circumvent this, you can either customize ``EI.cfg`` and ``PID.txt`` ([instructions](https://www.youtube.com/watch?v=R3yM3AV6q-8)) or remove every edition apart from the edition you would like to install using [NTLite](https://www.ntlite.com) or DISM in CLI ([instructions](/docs/image-customization.md)), however NTLite is more user-friendly.

 <h2 id="fetching-required-files">10.6.
 Fetching Required Files</h2>